haskellfoundation/haskellfoundation.github.io/podcast/4/transcript.markdown

-_Nikki Vazou_:	Welcome to the fourth episode of the Haskell Interlude.
-We will talk to Jasper about Haskell.org, Google Summer of Code, the 10 years it took to get UTF-8 into text, and running ICFP programming contest.
+_Niki Vazou_:	Welcome to the fourth episode of the Haskell Interlude.
+We will talk to Jasper about Haskell.org, Google Summer of Code, the 10 years it took to get
+UTF-8 into text, and running ICFP programming contest.

 Hi everyone and welcome to the Haskell Interlude.
 I'm Niki and I have together